rooshimadethis/notube/README.md

 ### ➕ **Add Custom Sites**
 - Click the **+** button to add the current website to your personal list
-- Build your own collection of productive alternatives
+- **AI-powered descriptions** — Automatically generates engaging descriptions using Groq AI
 - Custom sites are stored locally and persist across sessions

-### 🎨 **Beautiful Modern UI**
-- Sleek dark theme with gradient accents
-- Smooth animations and hover effects
-- Glassmorphic design with subtle blur effects
-- Fully responsive and polished interface
+- Newly added sites appear at the top of your list

+### 🗑️ **Long-Press Deletion**
+- Long-press (or click and hold) any alternative card to delete it

 ### 🔀 **Randomized Display**
-- Alternatives are shuffled on each load
+- Alternatives are shuffled on each load to keep things fresh
-- Discover new resources every time
-- Keeps the experience fresh and engaging

 ### 🎛️ **Manual Toggle**
 - Click the extension icon in your toolbar to toggle the popup on any page